miho/VUpdater/README.md

 #### Existing Solutions: ###

 While we might use existing solutions in the end, we will experiment with our own ideas.
 Currently, we only use a very small subset of popular existing solutions.
-And our early experiments already enable the integration of popular services, such as [bintray](https://bintray.com/).

 ### Design Ideas ###